Radisson Hotel Salt Lake City Downtown

 Hotel in Salt Lake City, Utah, U.S.

 The Radisson Hotel Salt Lake City Downtown is a hotel in Salt Lake City, Utah, United States.

 Description and history

+The 381-room hotel in Downtown Salt Lake City was completed in 1985.
+It was a Doubletree Hotel.

+On August 11, 1999, a F2 tornado cut a path through downtown Salt Lake City.
+The hotel, then known as the Wyndham Hotel was severely damaged, and was closed for several days for repairs.

-The 381-room hotel in Downtown Salt Lake City underwent an approximately $7 million renovation in 2012.
-The 15-story building was completed in 1985 and was also renovated in 2019.
+The hotel underwent a $5 million renovation in 2006, followed by an approximately $7 million renovation in 2012.
+The 15-story building was also renovated in 2019.
+It has 15,000 square feet of meeting space.

+The hotel was renovated in the 2020s.
+Hale Collective was the design firm.